-In case you missed Sunday Service, here is the essence of some of the most recent Dharma teachings from Venerable Geshe Phelgye:
+In case you missed in person, here’s the essence of some of the most recent Dharma teachings from Venerable Geshe Phelgye:

 Essence of recent teachings: